.github/workflows/test.yml

 after_script:

-If your service definitions reference images from a private registry, there are two places authentication is needed: the CI runner (for docker build and docker pull) and the k3s cluster (for pods pulling images at runtime).
+If your service definitions reference images from a private registry, you need to authenticate on the CI runner for docker build and docker pull.

 Log in on the CI runner